 For those that were not online, a physical resource was produced!
 Resources can still be accessed by sending an email using this link.

 One of the key messages of Pentecost is that people of many different nationalities were included and brought together in common accord.
-At this particular time in the life our nation, it feels particularly important that these positive narratives are unleashed and heard.
+At this time in the life our nation, it feels particularly important that these positive narratives are unleashed and heard.